 - 1. Click the Open button on the File ribbon, or any other functional ribbon (other than Help). - 2.
-Browse to one of the following locations depending on the installed operating system: - Windows (64-bit): C:\Program Files\ioAnalytics\ioGAS[TM]-64.Version\demodata folder - Mac installation: ioGAS[TM] Application\Contents\Resources\app\demodata folder - Use the drop-down arrow next to Files of type: and select Excel Spreadsheet files all (.xls, .xlsx files). - 4.
-Highlight the demo.xlsx file and click on the Open File button.
+Browse to one of the following locations depending on the installed operating system: - Windows (64-bit): C:\Program Files\ioAnalytics\ioGAS-64.Version\demodata folder - Mac installation: ioGAS Application\Contents\Resources\app\demodata folder - Use the drop-down arrow next to Files of type: and select Excel Spreadsheet files all (.xls, .xlsx files).